-- Nature Walk (2 hours) – Walk around Whitwell Estate to discover some of the wildlife that is living there.
+- Nature Walk (2 hours can be longer with prior arrangement) – Walk around Whitwell Estate to discover some of the wildlife that is living there.
 This activity can be based around any part of the natural environment that your group wishes to concentrate on.
 Some suggested themes are 1.
 Trees, 2.
 Birds, 3.
 Green Plants, 4.
 Invertebrates and 5.
 Mammals.
 We also have a red squirrel captive breeding enclosure that can effectively illustrate an endangered species theme.
 A general nature walk can touch briefly on all these subjects.
 The emphasis of the walk is on groups interacting with the countryside and increasing their knowledge of the natural world around them looking at topics such as species, the way certain animals hunt and the usable items that nature can offer us.
 With lots of questions and group participation.

 - Shelter Building (1 ½ hours) – This activity introduces participants to the principles of living and surviving in a wild environment.
 There are many components that can be explored depending on age and ability.
 Groups can develop knowledge of types of shelters, design and use of materials, working in smaller groups to develop their ideas into the real thing.
 Following construction, but before the waterproof test, each group are given the opportunity to discuss their shelter.
 By following set guidelines, groups will learn self discipline, awareness, cooperation and works to build confidence.
 This activity follows the principles of our patron Ray Mears.